fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_Relay/README.md

 # ThingVisor Relay

-This ThingVisor creates a vThing whose data are JSON objects from an external producer through HTTP `/notify` endpoint.
+This ThingVisor creates a vThing whose data are JSON objects received from an external producer through the HTTP `/notify` endpoint.

 ## How To Run